BySplashGm/BySplashGm/README.md

 - 👋 Hi, I’m @BySplashGm
 - 👀 I’m interested in programming during years
 - 🌱 I’m currently learning Java and Python
-- 💞️ I’m working on my Minecraft Server named FairyTail France
+- 💞️ I’m working on different projects
 - 📫 How to reach me :
     @bysplash on Tiktok
     @bysplash on Instagram